yeemachine/distributor/README.md

 # **Distributor**: A plugin for Figma
 ![Image of Plugin UI](https://yeemachine.github.io/distributor/Cover.png)

-A lightweight plugin that spaces elements evenly by the pixel.
+A lightweight plugin that spaces elements evenly by exact pixel measurements.

-Distribute items vertically or horizontally from the edges or the centers.
-It works with rotated elements as well, distributing evenly using the bounding box as reference.
+You can space items vertically or horizontally from their edges or their centers.
+Alignment options also let you choose which side the items should be distributed towards.
+Elements are repositioned by their bounding boxes, making it possible to distribute rotated items as well.

 [Install the Plugin](https://www.figma.com/c/plugin/761098431161143653/Distributor)